-- Pumpkin puree - From a can or puree from pumpkin that you have cooked yourself.
-This is a great way to use up small amounts that you might have left from making other pumpkin recipes.
+- Pumpkin puree - From a can or homemade puree.
+Like my Vegan Pumpkin Cinnamon Toast recipe, this is a great way to use up small amounts that you might have left from making other pumpkin recipes.

 - Pumpkin spice - For that pumpkin pie flavour we all know and love.
 If you don't have any pumpkin pie spice substitute a combination of cinnamon, ginger, nutmeg and cloves.
 More details are given in the recipe.